samdengler/aws-serverless-workshops/DevOps/1_ServerlessApplicationModel/README.md

 ## Completion

 You have successfully performed local development and testing of a RESTful serverless API using the Serverless Application Model.
+Please close the window running the `sam local start-api` command before preceding to the next module.

 In the next [Continuous Delivery Pipeline Module](../2_ContinuousDeliveryPipeline), you will learn how to setup deployment of that API into AWS and to automate this deployment process using AWS CodePipeline and AWS CodeBuild.